Lab 3: Data Visualisation II

 Getting Started

-Again, go to the R for Bio Data Science RStudio Cloud Server session from last time and login and choose the project you created
+Again, go to the R for Bio Data Science RStudio Cloud Server session from last time and login and make sure you are working in the r_for_bio_data_science project you created previously, then:

 • REMEMBER paths are important!
 Also, R is case-sensitive, i.e. “data” is not the same as “Data”